linguini1/USSRecon/README.md

 and stop the spread of communism across Eastern Europe and the rest of the world.

 # How to play
 Read through the following documentation to gain a better understanding of the game mechanics.
+When you're ready to play, run the **loadingScreen.py** file from the console window.

 <h2>Levels</h2>